 23. French Poodles are actually from Germany.

-25. A group of porcupines is call a prickle.
+25. A group of porcupines is called a prickle.

 26. Andrew Jackson’s parrot had to be removed from his funeral because it wouldn’t stop swearing.
 Polly wants her mouth washed out.